LogicAtom/flask-task-manager-project/README.md

 # Task Manager
+Task Manager app, written in Python with Flask framework connected to MongoDB, fully functional CRUD and user authorization.

 About: This is a database project for the school I am attending, Code Institute.
 This project is for Milestone 3 (data-centric backend development).